If you are in immediate danger, call 911 to reach the police.

 (800) 500-1119, TDD: (800) 621-4202

-At CASA, anyone who lives through the day in a home where there is violence is a “survivor.”
+At CASA, anyone who has lived through an abusive relationship is violence is a called a “survivor.”
 It takes tremendous courage to live another day.
 It takes heroic courage to reach out and ask for help.
-CASA cannot fail to respond.

 SPEAK WITH AN ADVOCATE